Existence of the Chapman-Enskog solution and its relation with first-order dissipative fluid theories: Discussion

 \section{Discussion}

 In this work we have analyzed two different ways of implementing the CE method, which we referred to as the traditional procedure and the projection method.
-In the non-relativistic scenario both of them lead to the same integral equation, namely Eq.~(\ref{eq:a}) and Eq.~(\ref{perp}) together with Eq.~(\ref{eq:b}).
-Meanwhile, in the relativistic case, the source terms differ from each other two versions of the integral equation for $\phi$ are obtained.
-Indeed, the traditional procedure leads to Eq.~(\ref{eq:aR}), whereas the projection method yields Eq.~(\ref{eq:bR1}).
-In fact, both procedures constitute two different ways of imposing orthogonality of the source term of the integral equation to the kernel of the linearized collision operator, which is a necessary condition for the existence of the solution.
-This step is carried out by adjusting $\mathcal{D}$ in Section~\ref{CChE} for the traditional method, and by projecting $p^{a}p^{b}$ onto the space orthogonal to $\ker(C)$ in Section~\ref{FA}.
-Consequently, one would expect both equations to be valid and the resulting constitutive equations to be equivalent to each other within the linear scheme.
+Both procedures constitute different ways of imposing orthogonality of the source term of the integral equation to the kernel of the linearized collision operator, which is a necessary condition for the existence of the solution.
+This step is carried out by adjusting $\mathcal{D}$ in Sections~\ref{CENR} and ~\ref{CChE} for the traditional method, and by explicitly projecting the source term onto the space orthogonal to $\ker(C)$ in Sections~\ref{formalNR} and ~\ref{FA}.
+In the non-relativistic scenario both lead to the same integral equation, namely Eq.~(\ref{eq:a}) and Eq.~(\ref{perp}) together with Eq.~(\ref{eq:b}).
+Meanwhile, in the relativistic case, the source terms differ from each other and two versions of the integral equation for $\phi$ are obtained: the traditional procedure leads to Eq.~(\ref{eq:aR}), whereas the projection method yields Eq.~(\ref{eq:bR1}).
+One would expect both equations to be valid and the resulting constitutive equations to be equivalent to each other within the linear scheme.
 Indeed, notice that Eq.~(\ref{eq:aR}) can be obtained from Eq.~(\ref{eq:bR1}) and vice versa by imposing the Euler equations~(\ref{euler}) and (\ref{calorR}).
 The fact that one can go from one result to the other by using the Euler equations gives some insight into the kind of transformation that will ultimately relate the flux-force relations in both scenarios.

 It is key for the following argument to recognize that, in addition to the mathematical aspects of the results of the previous sections, working with one or the other version of the CE method might have important physical implications.
 Indeed, the constitutive equations obtained from the solution of Eq. (\ref{eq:aR}) in the traditional method can be written as